Follow us @ABBATRAVELS #ABBATRAVEL

 Anticipating is about staying ahead, looking toward the future for possible failures, and sense making, or retrospective and prospective processes of data framing, re-framing and anticipatory thinking.

-successful in anticipation while engaged in safety-sensitive tasks can detect signals amongst the constant flow of information that signal a potential hazard, and this early recognition offers a head start on developing a course of action to resolve the emergency before it even happens.
+Those that are successful in anticipation while engaged in safety-sensitive tasks can detect signals amongst the constant flow of information that signal a potential hazard, and this early recognition offers a head start on developing a course of action to resolve the emergency before it even happens.

-istics (i.e., mental shortcuts) can create biases and blind spots in our understanding (Fischhoff, 2003; Tversky & Kahneman, 1974).
+However, our expectations and use of heuristics (i.e., mental shortcuts) can create biases and blind spots in our understanding (Fischhoff, 2003; Tversky & Kahneman, 1974).
 Resilient individuals avoid this trap by frequent re-assessment of the cues provide to them.

 You might also be interested in the Perils of Multi-tasking.